- What is "copyright"?

 How long can my students retain any photocopied handouts that I've transmitted through my course page after they finish my course?

 The Copyright Act of Canada, amended in 2012 permits the showing of cinematographic works for educational purposes without seeking the permission of the copyright holder.
 Special rights are no longer required.
-Public performance rights are still needed for showings beyond education and home use.
+Public performance rights are still needed for showings beyond educational classroom and home use.

 For more information regarding Copyright at Tyndale, please contact: